fortrabbit/help/docs/craft-tune.md

 Craft embraces the idea of storing environment specific configurations in ENV vars.
 The database config ([config/db.php](https://github.com/craftcms/craft/blob/main/config/db.php)) is a good example of that.

-Additionally you can create groups in every config file.
-The top level array key maps with the `CRAFT_ENVIRONMENT` constant, which defaults to the `ENVIRONMENT` ENV var.
+Additionally, you can create groups in every config file.
+The top level array key maps with the `CRAFT_ENVIRONMENT` constant, which defaults to the `CRAFT_ENVIRONMENT` ENV var.
 With this flexible approach you decide which configurations are under version control to share with your team and which are not.
-We assume fortrabbit to be your production environment, so the `ENVIRONMENT` ENV var is set to `production` on remote and locally to `dev`.
+We assume fortrabbit to be your production environment, so the `CRAFT_ENVIRONMENT` ENV var is set to `production` on remote and locally to `dev`.

 ```dotenv
 # Local environment ENV